explaingit

 TLDR

-Microsoft's open-source C# and Visual Basic compiler that exposes its internals as APIs, letting developers build code analysis tools, linters, and IDE extensions.
+Microsoft's open-source C# and Visual Basic compiler that exposes its internals as APIs, powering code completion, refactoring, and analysis tools in Visual Studio and other editors.

 Mindmap